SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 /not-found
 ```

-### Fixed CMS page labels
+### Fixed CMS Page Labels

 For almost all Content Pages, Spartacus treats the URL as the CMS page label.
-It means that changing the config of route in Spartacus requires also a change of the page label in the CMS.
-However, there are few exceptions - when the configurable Spartacus' URL is mapped to a fixed CMS page label:
+This means that changing the configuration of the route in Spartacus also requires changing the page label in the CMS.
+However, as shown in the following table, there are a few exceptions, such as when a configurable URL for Spartacus is mapped to a fixed CMS page label.

 | Spartacus URL (configurable)                                         | Fixed CMS page label |
 | -------------------------------------------------------------------- | -------------------- |